dropseed/plain/bolt-cache/bolt/cache/README.md

 A simple cache using the database.

-The Bolt Cache stores JSON-serializable values in a `CachedItem` model.
+The Plain Cache stores JSON-serializable values in a `CachedItem` model.
 Cached data can be set to expire after a certain amount of time.

 Access to the cache is provided through the `Cached` class.